chriscauley/txrx.org/README.md

 TXRX Labs Website
 ========

-Install required system packages.
-This will vary from distribution to distribution.
+Install required system packages. **NOTE**  This will vary from distribution to distribution.

 ```bash
 apt-get install python-dev git-core python-pip libpng-dev libjpeg-dev python-psycopg2 postgresql memcached python-memcache
 pip install pip --update
 ```

-Currently there are a lot of experimental packages which I am actively developing.
-Clone these from github by pasting this into a shell.
+Currently there are a lot of experimental packages which I am actively working on.
+Clone these from the github by simply pasting this into the shell.
 You may want to place this in a subdirectory to store all these.
 They will be symbolically linked later and can be updated with a single command.

 ```bash
 git clone http://github.com/chriscauley/lablackey